navhaxs/HandsLifted/README.md

 # VisionScreens

-Church presentation software, designed to be easy to use and flexible.
+VisionScreens is church presentation software, designed to be easy to use & flexible for modern day church needs.

 Find out more at https://visionscreens.twohandslifted.com

-> 👀 This is an early stage project under rapid development.

-This is the development branch.
+> 👀 This is the 2024 development branch.
+>
+> Under heavy & rapid development.

-(c) Jeremy Wong 2015-2023
+(c) Jeremy Wong 2015-2024

 ![Screenshot](screenshot-nov2023.jpg?raw=true "Screenshot")
 ![Screenshot](screenshot.jpg?raw=true "Screenshot")